 PS: From February 2023, the Madaraka Express Trains will make a stop at Voi station, adding about 20 minutes more to the arrival times of the trains to Mombasa and Nairobi.

 An economy-class ticket on the Madaraka Express costs 1,000ksh (~$10) while a first-class ticket costs 3,000ksh ($30).
 Children between 3 and 11 years old pay half the price for both classes, while children under 3 years go free.

 Getting To and From the Nairobi and Mombasa Stations

 My Uber ride to the station cost me 1140 ksh.
-When I arrived in Mombasa, I got on a bus that cost 400 ksh to my accommodation for the night.
-The same trip cost my friends 860ksh via Uber.
-So if you’re travelling in a group and splitting the costs, Uber or a hired bus service might be a better option.
+When I arrived in Mombasa, I got on a bus that cost 400 ksh for my accommodation for the night.
+My friends paid 860ksh via Uber for the same trip.
+So if you’re travelling in a group and splitting the costs, Uber or a hired bus service would be a better option.